whooshka/restrictiondataspec/README.md

 # Restriction data specification- License
-An open standard under CC-BY-SA v.4 for the consistent digital representation of street parking signage restriction data Please refer to the License.txt file for the full terms of the license, or creativecommons.org.
+An open standard under CC-BY-SA v.4 for the consistent digital representation of street parking signage restriction data from **anywhere** in the world.
+Please refer to the License.txt file for the full terms of the license, or creativecommons.org.

 # What it is